juddrollins/twitter-dupe/api/README.md

 What happens if you unmarshall and are missing fields?
 Do you have to check for them all?
 How to deploy faster?

+Why do you need to HTML Escape everything before passing it back through the server?